Rod Drury selling $120m block of Xero shares

-The Durry family is selling 2 million shares in the ASX-listed Xero, which will bring in close to $120 million based on Monday's closing price.
+The Dury family is selling 2 million shares in the ASX-listed Xero, which will bring in close to $120 million based on Monday's closing price.

 The Wellington-based company's recent annual report showed the Drury family were the software company's largest single investor with 17.7 million shares or 12.58 per cent of the company.